Dübs and Company: Preserved locomotives in New Zealand

 Four members of the 0-4-0 A class built in 1873 have been preserved.
 A 64 and A 67 are in full operational condition on vintage railways; A 64 resides at The Plains Vintage Railway & Historical Museum in Ashburton.
 A 67 is owned and operated by the Ocean Beach Railway / Otago Railway & Locomotive Society Inc, while A 62 is in private ownership and it is understood that the smokebox has been snapped from the boiler.
 A 66 (also owned by the Ocean Beach Railway) was damaged by fire when the building in which it was kept on static display was burnt down, it is now on long term lease to a Southland preservation railway.

 Two members of the C class have survived (only five of the 16 locomotives were built by Dübs).
 Currently in operation at the Silver Stream Railway is an example from 1875 that originally had the wheel arrangement of 0-4-0 but was converted soon after purchase to 0-4-2 and is preserved with that wheel arrangement.
-Another member of the C class was recovered by the Westport Railway Preservation Society in 1993 from where it had been dumped in the Buller Gorge, West Coast, and is under restoration with the goal of returning it to a fully operational state.
+Another member of the C class, 803, was recovered by the Westport Railway Preservation Society in 1993 from where it had been dumped in the Buller Gorge, West Coast, and was under restoration with the goal of returning it to a fully operational state.
+It was moved from Westport to the National Railway Museum of New Zealand in 2024.

 Five members of the 0-6-0 F class built between 1878 and 1880 have been preserved.
 Currently in operational condition are F 163 and F 185.
 F 111 had its boiler condemned in 1980 and its owners, the Ocean Beach Railway, have yet to replace it; the Ocean Beach Railway also owns F 150 but it was leased to the Plains Vintage Railway of Ashburton in 1986 where it was unrestored and partially dismantled.
 In July 2019 it was transported to Invercargill where the Southern Steam Train Charitable Trust is having it restored for occasional use.
 This is expected to be completed by 2026.
 F 230 was converted to a wheel arrangement of 0-4-2 on a private industrial line and is on static display at Hamilton Lake Park in a somewhat rundown condition.
 Other members of the 88-total F class that still exist were built by other manufacturers.